rhodyrstats/git_github_cats/git_github_cats_notes.md

 1. title
- - High level overview of core concepts behind Git and GitHub 1.what is git?
+ - High level overview of core concepts behind Git and GitHub
+    - what is git?
-    2.how does github relate?
+    - how does github relate?
-    3.can i use it for my EPA work?
+    - can i use it for my EPA work?
  - Will pass off to Ben to show example with CMAQ
  - Plus cats...
 2. Cats?/